ecmwf/aviso/docs/source/guide/python_api.rst

    aviso.listen(listeners=listeners)

 .. note::
-   The example is assuming the default configuration file ~/aviso/config.yaml is defined for authentication purposes as in :ref:`getting_started`.
+   The example is assuming the default configuration file ~/aviso/config.yaml is defined for authentication purposes as explained in :ref:`getting_started`.